 Cycling is a wonderful way to get to know a new city.
-Not only is it low-budget, I get that liberating feeling of being able to stop by many different places without having to wait for the bus!
+Not only is it low-budget, but I also get that liberating feeling of being able to stop by many different places without having to wait for the bus!

 Bogotá is the city with the most cycle paths in Latin America, and in a survey by the Inter-American Development Bank in 2016 Bogotá ranked the best city for cyclists out of 56 cities.
-Cycle lanes cover most major axes of the city, like the north to south axis along Avenida Caracas (See a full map here)
+Cycle lanes cover most major axes of the city, like the north to the south axis along Avenida Caracas (See a full map here)

 Cyclists, referred to as “urban heroes” on this city hall website, are a strong presence in the city, which innately makes cycling safer and more enjoyable!
-There are bike repair shops and stands spotted along the road in the most useful places in the case of a flat tyre or any other problem.
+There are bike repair shops and stands spotted along the road in the most useful places in the case of a flat tire or any other problem.
 There can even bike traffic at peak times.

 Sunday’s Ciclovía has got to be a major reason why Bogotanos continue to be such enthusiastic cyclists.
 Ciclovía is a city scheme which has existed for over 40 years, which blocks off a huge network of major roads in Bogotá from 7am to 2pm every Sunday, reserving them to cyclists, skaters and joggers (map below).
 Everyone loves and excuse to get out and do something active!